v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 **Guidance**: Azure App Configuration uses Azure Active Directory which supports strong authentication controls through multi-factor authentication (MFA), and strong passwordless methods.
 - Multi-factor authentication - Enable Azure AD MFA and follow Azure Security Center Identity and Access Management recommendations for some best practices in your MFA setup.
 MFA can be enforced on all, select users or at the per-user level based on sign-in conditions and risk factors.
-- Passwordless authentication – Three passwordless authentication options are available: Windows Hello for Business, Microsoft Authenticator app, and on-premises authentication methods such as smart cards.
+- Passwordless authentication – Three passwordless authentication options are available: Windows Hello for Business, Azure Authenticator app, and on-premises authentication methods such as smart cards.

 For administrator and privileged users, ensure the highest level of strong authentication method is used, followed by rolling out the appropriate strong authentication policy to other users.